hashicorp/consul/website/source/docs/guides/acl.html.md

 #### Ensure the ACL System is Configured Properly

 Before configuring the clients, we should check that the servers are healthy.
-To do this, let’s view the catalog.
+To do this, let's view the catalog.

 ```sh
 curl http://127.0.0.1:8500/v1/catalog/nodes -H 'x-consul-token: 4411f091-a4c9-48e6-0884-1fcb092da1c8'